 How do I choose a Part D plan?

 If you need to add prescription drug coverage to traditional Medicare, you also will be faced with dozens of different plans.
 You can compare these in the same way you compare Medicare Advantage plans on the Medicare website.
 If you don't currently take any drugs, you may want to choose the plan with the lowest premium to get coverage at the least cost.
 Otherwise, it's best to choose a plan according to the specific drugs you take, because plans charge widely varying copays even for the same drug.
 The plan finder on Medicare's website automatically does the math to find your best deal.
 You can enroll through Medicare or directly with the plan.

 What if I change my mind?

-You will not be locked into any plan permanently.
+You will not be locked into any Medicare Advantage or Part D plan permanently.
 You can switch between the different options at certain times of the year or in specific circumstances.
 For full details, see related article "Different Medicare Enrollment Periods."

 You also have the right to drop out of a Medicare Advantage plan to return to traditional Medicare—and to buy a medigap policy with full federal protections if you want to—in the following specific circumstances:

 - If you move out of your MA plan’s service area, or your MA stops providing service in your area.

 - If you enrolled in an MA plan when you turned 65, your first 12 months in the plan counts as a trial period during which you can return to traditional Medicare.